aws-samples/aws-online-data-migration-workshop/module4/README.md

 6. Close the SFTP connection with the exit command

-7. You can view the AWS Transfer logs in the Cloud Watch Logs Console
+7. You can view the AWS Transfer logs in the CloudWatch Logs Console

     -   Navigate back to the Transfer console <https://console.aws.amazon.com/transfer/home>

-    -   Click on the SFTP server that you created in Task 3
+    -   Click on the SFTP server that you created

     -   Click on the View Logs button